Raid on Bungeling Bay: Reception

-Raid on Bungeling Bay for the Commodore 64 sold about 20,000 to 30,000 units in America, while the NES version sold about a million units in Japan.
+Raid on Bungeling Bay for the Commodore 64 sold about 20,000 to 30,000 units in America, while the Famicom version sold about a million units in Japan.
 Will Wright attributed this large discrepancy to the lack of software piracy on the NES due to its cartridge system, along with Raid being one of the first American games published in Japan.
 Sales of the game gave Wright the financial freedom to create SimCity.

 Stating that Raid "blows Choplifter away!", Creative Computing in 1984 said that the game "push[es] the animation capabilities of the Commodore 64 to their very limits".
 The magazine concluded that it would become "one of the all-time great computer games".
 Compute! wrote in 1985 that Raid "possesses all the virtues needed to appease the demanding gamer", with "amazingly detailed" graphics.
 Computer Gaming World in 1988 approved of the Nintendo version's graphics, calling it a "high adventure with realistic overtones" that did not involve dragons or elves.
 The magazine named it the Action-Strategy Game of the Year for Nintendo, writing that Raid had been "rescued from Broderbund's computer software vaults, updated slightly, and sent out to challenge all the bright new [Nintendo games and] blew them out of the water ... a delightful game experience".
 In 1996, Computer Gaming World declared Raid on Bungeling Bay the 24th-best computer game ever released.